tufteddeer/markhor/README.md

 ### Docker

-A docker image is built automatically from new tags. and available as `ghcr.io/tufteddeer/markhor:latest`
+A docker image is built automatically from new tags and available as `ghcr.io/tufteddeer/markhor:latest`.

 ### Building a site using GitHub actions